Applications for registration of R&D activities due 30 April 2026

 Criteria for Overseas Finding

-- The overseas activity was unable to be conducted within Australia
+• The overseas activity was unable to be conducted within Australia due to at least one of the four legislated circumstances

-- The activity has a significant scientific link to one or more core R&D activities conducted solely in Australia, and
+• The activity has a significant scientific link to one or more eligible core R&D activities conducted solely in Australia, and

 Benefits of an Advance Finding

-Findings are binding on the Commissioner of Taxation and can assist in planning and budgeting for future R&D projects.
-They can also help to secure funding and investment by demonstrating government support for your R&D activities.
+To this end, Advance Findings can assist in planning and budgeting for future R&D projects.
+They can also help secure funding and investment by demonstrating government support for your R&D activities.

 How BDO can help